From time to time I get a letter from a writerly type, asking me for input on a writing topic. Here’s one.

 When you find it, you usually see the author or director dwells there.

 So in Double Bind, I dwelled there.
 A lot.
 In the mental stuff and in the physical stuff the killer did.
-A lot of people thought I overdid it, and maybe they were right; we’ll see in book 2 because I wasn’t planning on being so “in the mind” of the killer, but it’s not finished being written yet, either!
+Some people thought I overdid it, and maybe they were right; we’ll see in book 2 because I wasn’t planning on being so “in the mind” of the killer, but it’s not finished being written yet, either!

 Great question.
 Hope my answer helped.